Michael Vincent Waller

 Most of these characterizations may indeed be valid also for the music on the above CD set.
 But I think that Michael Vincent Waller is also rooted in baroque music (J.S.
 Bach), or at least inspired by it.

-An even bigger influence may be in medieval music (with composers such as Francesco Landini, etc.), see below.
+Michael Vincent Waller may have picked up even more from medieval music (with composers such as Francesco Landini, etc.), see below.
 In the text that follows, I will simply state my personal impressions & thoughts about this music.
 I have not taken “instructions” by the composer.
 I have read through the booklet.
 But I have not tried linking text and music.
 In my personal view, music should make sense / be understood, and hopefully be palatable just by itself.
 At least, it should be able to create the appropriate (intended) emotional response.
 Vocal music would be different, as the content of the underlying text is an integral part of vocal music.

 A First Look at the Contents